 The rear half of the ground floor is the incredible contemporary kitchen which is a single wall with large island layout.
 The kitchen space includes the dining area.
 In between the dining area and entry way is a very cool modern staircase with a glass wine cellar case forming one of the walls (very clever design IMO).

-The master bathroom is sizeable for the footprint of the home.
+The primary bathroom is sizeable for the footprint of the home.
 It’s also done in a contemporary design with large white freestanding tub and a long double sink white vanity with tray-style sinks (notice how the sink bottom slopes to meet with the vanity surface.
-The master bath also includes a walk-in shower.
+The primary bath also includes a walk-in shower.

 The detached home’s exterior is very attractive incorporating red brick, dark gray metal and hints of wood.
 The red brick gives it a classical touch while the dark gray metal exterior sheets, wood and glass give it an updated curb appeal.
 Another exterior feature that really updates the home nicely are the several large picture windows.
 I love the window choice on this home … and that’s how this narrow single family home fitted between two other houses enjoys so much natural light inside.